hamvocke/doppelkopf/CONTRIBUTING.md

 By participating in this project, you agree to follow our [Code of Conduct](https://github.com/hamvocke/doppelkopf/blob/master/CODE_OF_CONDUCT.md).

-As this project is still young, we don't have a lot of guidelines for contributing yet.
-We'll figure them out as we go.
-Here are a few things to consider:

 ## Getting started
 The [Readme](https://github.com/hamvocke/doppelkopf/blob/master/README.md) has instructions how to start coding on your machine.